ronksks/RandomUser-API-dotnet/README.md

 Once you have .NET installed, you can clone this repository to your local machine: git clone https://github.com/ronksks/RandomUser-API-dotnet.git

-## Configuration
-Before you can run the application, you'll need to provide your own RandomUser API key.
-You can obtain a free key by signing up on the RandomUser API website.

-Once you have your API key, open the appsettings.json file in the root of the project and replace the value of the RandomUserApiSettings:ApiKey field with your key.

 ## Running the application
 To run the application, open a terminal or command prompt and navigate to the root of the project. <br />